 - Taken for a letter grade (pass/fail and S/U grade option courses do not count)

 - Final course grade must be C or above

 - 3 or more credits.
 Courses that carry less than 3 credits do not count unless combined with another less-than-three credit course.
 Such instances will count as 1 course and must be taken for credit.

-Graduates with a JD or MBA degree from an accredited U.S. institution, or a BS ILR degree may apply to complete the MILR degree program in one year.
-Not all applicants will be approved for the 1-year option, but each application will be evaluated individually by the admissions committee.
+Applicants with a JD or MBA degree from an accredited U.S. institution or a BS ILR degree from Cornell University may apply to complete the MILR degree program in one year.
+Not all applicants will be approved for the one-year option, but each application will be evaluated individually by the admissions committee.
 30 credit hours including the 6 MILR core courses are required.
-Students in the 1-year MILR program must:
+Students in the one-year MILR program must:

 - Complete a total of 30 credits

 - Complete 2 full-time semesters in the MILR program

 - Complete or waive all 6 of the MILR required core courses

 - Complete or waive four of the six concentration courses